notzen3264/Sushi-Website/README.md

 **Installation**

-Install the project dependencies using npm in both client and server folders:
+Install the project dependencies in the base project folder.

 ```bash
 npm install